chnm/crdh-jekyll/_essays/v02-04-improving-lynching-inventories.md

 <figure>
 <iframe src="https://jmu.maps.arcgis.com/apps/Embed/index.html?webmap=f85d6bca745c48d6b821c4b6abdd0932&extent=-83.0097,35.956,-75.5226,39.6144&home=true&zoom=true&scale=true&legend=true&disable_scroll=true&theme=light" width="100%" height="500" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
 <figcaption>Figure 1.
-Interactive map of the locations of Virginia lynchings, 1877-1927.
-Click on points on the map for more information about the lynching that occured at each location.</figcaption>
+Interactive <a href="http://sites.jmu.edu/valynchings/map/">map</a> of the locations of Virginia lynchings, 1877-1927.
+Click on the squares and circles on the map for more information about the lynching that occured at each location.</figcaption>
 </figure>

 The website also provides a searchable [database](http://sites.jmu.edu/valynchings/articles/) of